Search This Blog

 "In 2023, researchers at Stanford University found that immigrants were imprisoned at lower rates than people born in the United States.
 In 2020, a University of Wisconsin-Madison study noted that undocumented immigrants in Texas tended to have fewer felony arrests than legal residents."

-Going back years, I've referenced stats in my classes from the Anti-Defamation League that reveal much the same information -- immigrants commit fewer crimes that citizens.
+Personally, I've referenced stats in my classes from the Anti-Defamation League that reveal much the same information -- immigrants commit fewer crimes than citizens.
 By the way, links in this quote are in the original and not all of them currently work.
 The bolded parts are also in the original.

 Study after study has shown that immigrants – regardless of where they are from, what immigration status they hold, and how much education they have completed – are less likely than native-born citizens to commit crimes or become incarcerated.